cjdbarlow/Part-One/cvs-ageing.md

 #Cardiovascular Effects of Ageing

-> Describe the cardiovascular changes that occur with aging.
+> Describe the cardiovascular changes that occur with ageing.

-CVS effects of aging can be divided into cardiac, vascular, and autonomic changes:
+CVS effects of ageing can be divided into cardiac, vascular, and autonomic changes:
 * **Cardiac changes**
     * Decreased receptor density and number
     * Decreased maximum heart rate